Men's Cross Country Weekend Wrap Up with Coach Gibby

 In 2012 season, Gibby guided Michigan to its best Big Ten Conference and Great Lakes Regional finish since 2008, where it earned second place in both meets.
 The Maize and Blue secured a trip to the NCAA Championships as a team for the second straight season, finishing 23rd overall.
 Gibby directed transfer Dan Lowry to All-Big Ten first team honors in cross country, as well as a new school record in the indoor 5,000-meter run and All-America second team recognition.

 In just his second year at the helm of the program in 2011, Gibby guided Michigan to its best season in three years, which was highlighted by the team's first trip to the NCAA Championships since 2008.
 The Wolverines' 20th-place finish at the national meet came after taking third at the Great Lakes Regional and Big Ten Championships.

-Under Gibby's direction, fifth-year senior Craig Forys, a Second Team All-Big Ten cross country runner, went on to win the Big Ten steeplechase title and finish runner up at the NCAA Outdoor Championships.
+Under Gibby's direction, Craig Forys, a 2011 All-Big Ten second team cross country runner, went on to win the 2012 Big Ten steeplechase title and finish runner up at the NCAA Outdoor Championships.
 Forys' conference-winning time also earned him a spot at the U.S. Olympic Trials, where he advanced to the finals.

 Prior to arriving at Michigan, Gibby served as head coach of the William and Mary men's cross country and track and field programs for seven seasons (2003-10).
 During his tenure, William and Mary registered four straight top-16 finishes at the NCAA Cross Country Championships, captured three NCAA Southeast Region and seven Colonial Athletic Association cross country titles and placed second or better at five NCAA Track and Field Championships, winning the 2004 event.